experimental-web/www/README.md

 This repository features a Twitter feed of influential web developers, web browsers, and web organizations to help you keep up to date about everything happening on the world wide web.

-I am running this website on [Now](https://zeit.co/now) and the Twitter bot is running [Huginn](https://github.com/huginn/huginn) on a Heroku dyno with a keyword filter on [individuals](#keyword-filters-on-individuals).
+I am running this website on [Now](https://zeit.co/now) and the Twitter bot is running [Huginn](https://github.com/huginn/huginn) on a Heroku dyno with a [filter on individuals' tweets](#keyword-filters-on-individuals).

 ## Viewing